RedisLabs/redislabs-docs/content/rc/cloud-integrations/terraform/_index.md

 aliases:
 ---

-[Terraform](https://developer.hashicorp.com/terraform) is an open-source automation tool developed by Hashicorp that allows you to easily provision infrastructure as code.
+[Terraform](https://developer.hashicorp.com/terraform) is an open source automation tool developed by Hashicorp that allows you to easily provision infrastructure as code.

 Redis develops and maintains a [Terraform provider for Redis Cloud](https://registry.terraform.io/providers/RedisLabs/rediscloud/latest).
 The Redis Cloud Terraform provider allows many of the same actions as found in the [Redis Cloud API]({{< relref  "/rc/api" >}}).